Michele-3ds/NightClock/README.md

 # NightClock
-a relaxing night clock called NightClock for Nintendo 3ds
+a relaxing clock app for Nintendo 3ds called NightClock